Enrolling in Medicare After Your Initial Enrollment Period - Special Enrollment Period (SEP)

 In this case, you need to submit BOTH the Part B application and Request for Employment Information form to a local Social Security office.

 • If you mail the forms, make a copy first for your records and then send via USPS Priority Mail, which provides delivery confirmation.
-Processing time is longer going this route, so only do this if you’re submitting well ahead of time.
+Processing time can vary depending on the SSA office and the time of year.
+Expect at least a few weeks, possibly longer.

-Submit Via Online Upload (only Scenario #1…if you Already have Part A)
+Submit Via Online Upload - only available for Scenario #1…if you Already have Part A

 Medicare Part B Online Enrollment (After Age 65)